 How long is student teaching?

-- Most people think of student teaching in the traditional sense for one semester, being in the classroom everyday.
-In this program, you have field placements in public schools every semester.
+- In this program, you have field placements in public schools or volunteer facilities every semester.

 - The Residency Year requires the following:

-- Your first first foundations course will require 20 hours of field placement where you will interact with the students and teacher, began observing classroom practices, and start adapting to the teacher role.
-The recommended course sequence allows you to complete the program within a reasonable time frame.
-(Spring, Summer, Fall, Spring)
+- EDFN 5420 will require 20 hours of field placement where you will interact with the students and teacher, begin observing classroom practices, and start adapting to the teacher role.

 - During the summer II term you will complete 50 placement hours which will include classroom management, pre-residency year preparations, and welcoming the students at the beginning of the year.